pastahub/reset.py/README.md

 A single instance reset macro that (hopefully) works for every os.
 (If you use Mac or Linux please tell me if this works by messaging me on discord @pasta#3635)

 ## Setup
 For all platforms keyboard is required.
-It can be installed with `pip3 install keyboard`.
+It can be installed with `pip3 install keyboard`.<br/>
 On windows pygetwindow is required in order to detect the title of the active window.
-It can be installed with `pip3 install pygetwindow`
+It can be installed with `pip3 install pygetwindow`<br/>
-Active window title detection has not been added for mac yet.
+Active window title detection has not been added for mac yet.<br/>
 On linux Xlib is required.
-It can be installed with `pip3 install python3-xlib` Also make sure that settings.json is in the same directory as reset.py and that each option is correct.
+It can be installed with `pip3 install python3-xlib`<br/>
+Also make sure that settings.json is in the same directory as reset.py and that each option is correct.<br/>
-You also need to have atum and fast reset installed for Minecraf, both of which can be found [here](https://www.minecraftspeedrunning.com/public-resources/mods).
+You also need to have atum and fast reset installed for Minecraf, both of which can be found [here](https://www.minecraftspeedrunning.com/public-resources/mods).<br/>
 Then just run reset.py and start resetting.

 ## Settings: